Sword Advice for UK Police & Lawyers

 • It is a legal defence to have curved swords for the purposes of sport (eg. fencing), martial arts, historical re-enactment, film making, theatre (proof of participation normally being shown by insurance document or club membership card)

-• It is a legal defence to ownership and trade if the curved sword is TRADITIONALLY MADE BY HAND
+• It is a legal defence to ownership and trade if the curved sword is TRADITIONALLY MADE, by hand AND/OR with hand operated machines

-• ANTIQUES (over 100 years old) are absolutely EXEMPT from this law
+• ANTIQUES (over 100 years old) are absolutely EXEMPT from this law.
+No antiques over 100 years old should be seized

-• 'Vintage' swords made before 1954 also have a legal defence
+• 'Vintage' hand made swords made before 1954 also have a legal defence

 In the last few years I have seen a large number of swords seized which should not have been, including antiques, swords used for fencing and re-enactment, and straight swords.
-This is a waste of time and money for the police and court services, as well as very stressful for law-abiding members of the public.
+This is a waste of time and money for the police, Border Force and court services, as well as very stressful for law-abiding members of the public.
 Hopefully this guide helps.

-How do police or lawyers know whether something is ANTIQUE or TRADITIONALLY HAND MADE?
+How do police or lawyers know whether something is ANTIQUE or TRADITIONALLY MADE?

 This is the tricky part and I really sympathize with police and lawyers.